ElliePHP/HttpClient/README.md

 ## Features

-- 🚀 **Simple & Intuitive API** - Fluent interface for building requests
+- Simple and intuitive API with fluent interface for building requests
-- 🔄 **Static & Instance Methods** - Use whichever style fits your needs
+- Static and instance methods available, use whichever style fits your needs
-- 🔐 **Built-in Authentication** - Bearer tokens and Basic auth support
+- Built-in authentication support for Bearer tokens and Basic auth
-- 📦 **JSON Handling** - Automatic encoding/decoding with convenience methods
+- Automatic JSON encoding and decoding with convenience methods
-- ⚡ **Retry Logic** - Configurable retry strategies with exponential backoff
+- Configurable retry strategies with exponential backoff
-- ⏱️ **Timeout Control** - Set request timeouts easily
+- Easy timeout control for requests
-- 🛡️ **Error Handling** - Graceful error handling with custom exceptions
+- Graceful error handling with custom exceptions
-- 🎯 **Response Helpers** - Convenient methods for checking status and accessing data
+- Convenient response helper methods for checking status and accessing data

 ## Installation